Cloud computing

 Cloud computing metaphor: the group of networked elements providing services does not need to be addressed or managed individually by users; instead, the entire provider-managed suite of hardware and software can be thought of as an amorphous cloud.

-Cloud computing is defined by the ISO as "a paradigm for enabling network access to a scalable and elastic pool of shareable physical or virtual resources with self-service provisioning and administration on demand".
+Cloud computing is defined by the International Organization for Standardization (ISO) as "a paradigm for enabling network access to a scalable and elastic pool of shareable physical or virtual resources with self-service provisioning and administration on demand".
 It is commonly referred to as "the cloud".

 Characteristics

 In 2011, the National Institute of Standards and Technology (NIST) identified five "essential characteristics" for cloud systems.
 Below are the exact definitions according to NIST: